angxu1/bike_sharing/README.md

 ```
 pip install -r requirements.txt
 ```
-Once you have all the required packages installed, you can open the Jupyter notebooks and run the code.
+Once you install all the required packages, you can open the Jupyter notebooks and run the code.

 ## Usage